 St Barnabas College is a Christian community encouraging all people to know and love God through learning.

-St Barnabas College was established in 1880.
+St Barnabas College (SBC) was established in 1880.
 It is informed by the past, yet deeply engaged in the issues facing society today and into the future.

-Supported by the Anglican Diocese of Adelaide and serving the Province of South Australia and beyond, St Barnabas College is at the centre of the life of the church and reaches out widely: both geographically and theologically.
+Supported by the Anglican Diocese of Adelaide and serving the Province of South Australia and beyond, St Barnabas College is at the centre of the life of the church and reaches out widely, both geographically and theologically.

-Students and lecturers come from a range of expressions of Christian faith and practice: Anglican, Pentecostal, Salvation Army, Baptist, Uniting, Catholic, to name a few.
-Its graduates serve in the church, business, education and other organisations across Australia, having gained skills and wisdom for Christian life, service and ministry.
+Students and lecturers come from a range of expressions of Christian faith and practice: Anglican, Pentecostal, Salvation Army, Baptist, Uniting, Catholic and Orthodox, to name a few.
+Its graduates serve in the church, business, education and community organisations across Australia.
+Non-university pathways are also available.

 Are you looking for a community that will encourage and challenge you to grow in faith through learning?
 St Barnabas College is the place for you.